 Because an attitude of gratitude changes us.
 Two years ago, this blog shared how expressing gratitude and thankfulness is a practice that benefits us the more we practice it, providing physiological and psychological benefits.
-But, that was in 2019 you say, before COVID-19 changed our lives.
+But, that was before COVID-19 changed our lives.

-That is why, in 2021, we need to choose gratitude.
+That is why we need to choose gratitude, even during difficult times.
 We need to make that choice with intention.
 Being intentional is taking action before we feel like taking action.
 It demonstrates our commitment to doing something which serves a greater purpose.

 Many people bristle at the phrase “fake it till you make it” because they feel it makes you a fraud.
 Maybe at times they are right.
 However, feelings do not have to precede taking action.

 Which comes first - feeling grateful or acting grateful?

 In Chapter 12 of Communicating Nutrition: The Authoritative Guide, the concept of reciprocal determinism is illustrated.
 Our behaviors are both the cause of and the result of numerous factors in three spheres: physical, social, and personal.
 Our personal sphere includes our attitudes, outcome expectations, internal resources, and personal agency.

 Actions can precede feelings and when actions can serve us and others favorably, taking action may be just what we need.
 An outcome of taking action can be the very feelings and emotions that were lacking.
 The act of gratitude can lead to feeling grateful.

 Instead of making you a fraud, choosing gratitude may make you a hero.
 It takes courage to take action when the motive to achieve something is beyond your current emotional energy.